ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

        completed.await();
    }

-   // This method is invoked when OnNext signals arrive and returns whether more elements are desired or not. protected boolean whenNext(T item) {
+   // This method is invoked when OnNext signals arrive and returns whether more elements are desired. protected boolean whenNext(T item) {
        return true;
    }

-   // This method is invoked when an OnError signal arrives. protected void whenError(Throwable throwable) {
+   // This method is invoked when an OnError signal arrives. protected void whenError(Throwable t) {
    }

    // This method is invoked when an OnComplete signal arrives.